 Bed Size is Just the First Step of the Journey

 Once you figure out your perfect mattress size, the fun begins.
-Not only do you get to choose the perfect mattress for your sleeping type, but you also get to shop for sheets, a comforter, and a sturdy bed frame to support your mattress.
+Not only do you get to choose the perfect mattress for your sleeping type, but you also get to shop for sheets, a comforter, and a sturdy bed frame or box spring to support your mattress.
 Happy hunting!

 If you’re looking for mattresses for an adjustable bed frame, or two different style mattresses to create a perfect King-size bed, we’ve got your guide here.

-Curious about the bigger beds?
-Learn all about the history of custom mattresses and the celebrity favorite California King-size bed here.
+Curious about the bigger beds to fill out your master bedroom?
+Learn all about the history of custom beds and the celebrity favorite California King mattress here.

 Share this story